Reflecting on the AWS Outage and Cloud Disruption Risks

 Incident Response Plans:

 With cyber threats becoming more frequent, intelligent, and prevalent, it is the responsibility of all organizations to develop a comprehensive solution to combat them in a proactive manner.
 However, sometimes proactivity does not prevent a threat from causing its intended damage.
 For these situations where edge security and personnel awareness have failed, an incident response (IR) plan is the most relevant and effective program to activate.
 Like the disaster recovery plan, the incident response plan is often-times established by senior leadership but influenced more by the information, security, forensic, and cybersecurity teams.
 Determining the source, vector, and target of an attack on internal systems is paramount to identifying the correct course of action to take after an incident has been identified.
 Incidents can be observed and reported by anyone in the organization.
-However, as with disaster recover operations, the crisis management team or incident response team must enforce incident response procedures.
+However, as with disaster recovery operations, the crisis management team or incident response team must enforce incident response procedures.
 An incident is best described as any situation, occurrence, or anomaly that may have an adverse impact on the security or confidentiality of protected information, assets, or business processes.
 Incident response policies must be practiced, tested, and regularly reviewed to keep them up to date with the ever-changing landscape.

 Business Continuity Plans:

-The business continuity plan (BCP) is a key facet of the disaster recovery and incident response process and many parts of these plans can be found or referenced within a business continuity plan.
+The business continuity plan (BCP) is a key facet of the disaster recovery and incident response process, and many parts of these plans can be found or referenced within a business continuity plan.
 Since a business continuity plan is designed to issue guidance on the key components, objectives, and processes around continued operations during a business interruption (such as a cloud hosting outage), it is most frequently used as a blanket response plan for most types of events that can occur, which is not the correct course of action.
 A business continuity plan requires extensive analysis of business objectives and tolerances, such as a business impact analysis (BIA).
 The business continuity plan is developed by key executive team members and almost always requires their consent and authorization along with strict adherence to the procedures to ensure the most cost-effective continuance of operations.
 All facets of the organization are included in a business continuity plan to identify and categorize the organization’s most critical assets.
 Involvement from the smallest internal business units to partners, stakeholders, and vendors makes the plan's value and necessity immeasurable when needed.

 If more organizations had robust plans in place earlier this week, the outages may not have lasted as long as they did, financial losses may not have occurred, public perception may have been less damaged, and potential litigation may not occur.
 While there is an underlying assumption that all large corporations already have response plans in place, recent widespread news-worthy outages are revealing that many company plans are not adequate to deal with or respond to the current cyber threats and vulnerabilities.